gofractally/psibase/doc/psidk/src/run-infrastructure/cli/psinode.md

 - `-p` *name*, `--producer` *name*

   Produce blocks using the given producer name.
 It will not start production on an empty chain until you boot the chain. psinode will only produce blocks when it is this producer's turn according to consensus.
 Multiple distinct nodes must not use the same producer name.
+If the producer has an associated key, the server must have access to the corresponding private key, either by `--key` or though an unlocked PKCS #11 token.

 - `-o` *hostname*, `--host` *hostname*